Bridge to Excellence

 The volunteer mentor arranges a meeting to discuss the mentee's potential needs as identified in the CSI Student Report.
 Recommendations are made and follow-up meetings are encouraged.

-The mentor also serves as the freshman's "go-to-person" whenever they have questions or concerns about any college-related issue.
+The mentor also serves as the student's "go-to-person" whenever they have questions or concerns about any college-related issue.

-At the end of each fall semester, freshmen are anonymously surveyed about B2E, and here are some typical comments:
+At the end of the spring semester, freshmen are anonymously surveyed about B2E, and here are some typical comments:

 "I loved my B2E mentor.
 He helped me with whatever I needed and still checks in with me to make sure I'm on the right track."

 "To me, I like the fact that I have someone on campus who knows the answers to my questions and is willing to help me out."